rovati/agnostic-serverless/project/apache-components/queue/README.md

 # queue

-This cusotm Camel component offers a platform-agnostic interface to interact with queues (currently supports AWS SQS and Azure Service Bus).
+This custom Camel component offers a platform-agnostic interface to interact with queues (currently supports AWS SQS and Azure Service Bus).

 The implementation provides consumer endpoints to receive events from automatically generated function handlers and push them to the Camel route configured by the developer.
-It also provides producer endpoints to push processed events to queues provisione don the supported platforms.
+It also provides producer endpoints to push processed events to queues provisioned on the supported platforms.
 To do so, it relies on platform service clients.

 ## Using the component